Last Updated: Nov. 2, 2020

 Please follow the signage, as well as any painted lines, and keep two metres or more apart from those not in your immediate circle.
 Let’s be kind and patient as we continue through BC’s Restart Plan.

-All waterfront parking lots including the West Beach Parkade on Vidal Street, have reopened to the public.
+All Waterfront parking lots including the West Beach Parkade on Vidal Street, are open to the public.
 Please follow all parking regulations as noted on the parking signs.
+Free Waterfront parking is available from Nov.
+1 to Jan.
+31, 2021.
 For details, visit whiterockcity.ca/parking.

 Are parks open?

-All parks have been reopened, including the City’s four playgrounds.
+All City parks are open, including the City’s four playgrounds.
 We ask that people respect the social distancing rules of two metres (six feet) or more, wash their hands frequently and stay at home if they are not well.

-Programs are gradually reopening with health and safety measures in place.
-Visit www.whiterockcity.ca/Recreation for updates.
+Programs continue to reopen with health and safety measures in place.
+Online courses are also available.
+Visit whiterockcity.ca/Recreation for updates.

 How is the community getting involved with COVID-19 recovery?